nietras/nietras.github.io/_posts/2020-09-08-CoreDeveloperPC-v20.09.dGPU.md

 cost of a Microsoft Windows license if you need it, though 😉

-This got longer than I expected and I still haven't scratched of the many considerations that go into selecting components for a PC. 😅
+This got longer than I expected and I still haven't scratched of the many considerations that go into selecting components for a PC, but I can keep going forever. 😅